Colorful Filipino Currency 💸

 Demonetization of Filipino currency in 2015

-If you already visited the Philippines before 2015 and are still hanging on to old peso paper currency, these old notes will no longer be accepted.
-Following the demonetization process for the old peso bills in 2015, the old bills will no longer be accepted for payment starting January 1, 2016.
+If you already visited the Philippines before 2015 and are still hanging on to old peso paper currency, then you’re out of luck.
+Following the demonetization process for the old peso bills in 2015, the old bills are no longer accepted.

 Discontinued Filipino currency